Back to all posts

 For World Cup 2026, our bias is simple: choose a base that works on non-match days, then plan match-day transport separately.

-Compare monthly apartments in Mexico City, review the neighborhood fit, and use Book Direct when you are ready to ask about dates, apartment setup, and arrival logistics.
+Compare furnished monthly apartments in CDMX, review the neighborhood fit, check live StayWork inventory, and use Book Direct when you are ready to ask about dates, apartment setup, and arrival logistics.

 If you are coming to Mexico City for World Cup 2026, stay near the life you want for the whole trip, not only near the stadium for one day.

-For most visitors, that means Roma Norte, Condesa, or Narvarte.
+For most visitors, that means Roma Norte, Condesa, Narvarte, or a central Juarez/Reforma base.
 Polanco works when budget and premium comfort matter more.
-Reforma, Juarez, and Centro work for short sightseeing-heavy stays.
+Centro works when Fan Festival and sightseeing access matter more than calm sleep.
 Coyoacan and Tlalpan only make sense when south-city access is truly the priority.

 Our honest recommendation: choose a livable central base, protect sleep and routine, and plan match-day transport as a separate decision.

-When you are ready to move from research to dates, use Book Direct so the conversation can focus on the exact apartment, not just the neighborhood label.
+When you are ready to move from research to dates, check live StayWork properties and use Book Direct so the conversation can focus on the exact apartment, not just the neighborhood label.

 FAQ